-Ambient Air Quality monitoring or Testing is a process of measurement of pollutants present in atmosphere.
-It measures healthiness and safety of our environment.
+Ambient Air Quality monitoring or Testing is a process of measurement of pollutants present in the atmosphere.
+It measures the healthiness and safety of our environment.

 Ambient air quality is defined as the quality of air outside and sometimes inside.
-Ambient air quality standards are limits to concentrations of pollutants in air stated for well being of human, nature, animals, etc. There is no specified definition of standards but various organizations but they are not often similar.
+Ambient air quality standards are limits to concentrations of pollutants in air stated for well being of human, nature, animals, etc. There is no single specified definition of standards resulting, Various organizations use standards which are not often similar.
+Ambient air quality monitoring is also called as Outdoor Air Quality Testing.

 What is Air Quality Monitoring?